akveo/nebular/docs/articles/design-system/custom-theme.md

 ```

-Next, find your `NbThemeModule.forRoot` declaration and change a value of the `name` setting:
+Next, find your `NbThemeModule.forRoot` declaration and change the value of the `name` setting:

 ```ts
   @NgModule({